vincenzocoia/distplyr/README.md

 ## `distplyr` in Context

-Note that `distplyr` is *not* a modelling package, meaning it won’t optimize a distribution’s fit to data.
+`distplyr` is *not* a modelling package, meaning it won’t optimize a distribution’s fit to data.

 The
 [`distributions3`](https://cran.r-project.org/web/packages/distributions3/index.html)